Harald Ringstorff

-Harald Ringstorff (25 September 1939 – 19 November 2020) was a German politician of the Social Democratic Party (SPD) and the 3rd Minister President of the state of Mecklenburg-Vorpommern.
+Harald Ringstorff (25 September 1939 – 19 November 2020) was a German politician of the Social Democratic Party (SPD) and the Minister President of the state of Mecklenburg-Vorpommern.
 He headed a coalition government of the SPD and PDS (since 2007 the Left Party, Die Linke) from 1998 until 2006, and subsequently headed a coalition between the SPD and CDU.
-He was the 61st President of the Bundesrat in 2006/07.
+With a term of almost ten years, he is the longest-serving former incumbent to date (as of 2024).
+He served as President of the Bundesrat in 2006/07.

 After his Abitur and military service, Ringstorff studied Chemistry at the University of Rostock.
 He received his Ph.D. in 1969.
 Afterwards he worked as a chemist for the Rostock dockyards.
 From 1987 to 1990, he was director of the branch office of the VEB Kali-Chemie ("people's enterprise for potash chemistry").

 In 1989 Ringstorff was a founding member of the Social Democratic Party in the GDR and a member of the freely elected Volkskammer of 1990.
 From 1990 to 2003 he was chairman of the SPD in Mecklenburg-Vorpommern.

 Since 1990 Ringstorff has been a member of the Landtag of Mecklenburg-Vorpommern where he served as parliamentary leader of the SPD from 1990–1994 and 1996-1998.
 In between he was Minister for Economic and European Affairs and vice-minister-president in a coalition government with the CDU under minister-president Berndt Seite (CDU).

 In 1998, the SPD agreed to form a coalition with the PDS (now Left Party), a move controversial within the party.
 Ringstorff was elected minister-president.
 His coalition government was re-elected in 2002.
 After the elections of 2006, he decided to switch to a coalition with the CDU, which would have a more comfortable majority in parliament.

 On 6 August 2008, Ringstorff let it be known that he wished to resign as minister-president because of his age.
 On 6 October, he was succeeded in the office by Erwin Sellering.

 He died from Parkinson's disease on 19 November 2020.